-Criminals prowl on the perimeter of your network seeking weaknesses in your systems and networks that will make illegal entry monitoring and data theft possible.
-Just as homeowners install alarm systems to protect their belongings, you and your business need to conduct a network vulnerability assessment on a regular basis.
+Criminals prowl on the perimeter of your network, seeking weaknesses in your systems and networks that will make illegal entry monitoring and data theft possible.
+Just as homeowners install alarm systems to protect their belongings, you and your business need to regularly conduct a network vulnerability assessment.

 What is a Network Vulnerability Assessment?

 Your cyber environment is a complex entity with many moving parts, all of which are subject to attack or human error.
 To minimize the chances of this happening, it is vital to regularly implement a vulnerability assessment to highlight chinks in your security armor concerning computer systems, web and mobile applications, and network infrastructures.
 The goal of this set of procedures is to accomplish the following:

 - Identify, quantify and rank the severity of vulnerabilities throughout the complete cyber environment;

 - Explain the consequences should criminals exploit one or more of these deficits;